'I ran up £1,000s in debt while suffering from depression... now I'm digging myself out of it'

 I made this process way more arduous (and expensive) than it had to be through a combination of fear, ignorance and an impressive ability to run away from problems.
 For most, shifting credit card debt will be loooooads smoother – and it's a relatively simple (and logical) process.
 But here, for anyone else who is struggling with their mental health and debt – or who just struggles to be MoneySaving – is what I learned along the way:

-- You're not screwed.
+You're not screwed.
 The combination of depression and debt left me feeling like I'd dug a hole I'd never get out of, so I figured I might as well keep digging.
 Don't do that.
 For a start, you might end up buying and watching a lot of regrettable Blu-rays.
 No one needs to own the Underworld trilogy.

 On a more serious note, I'm now paying off my credit card debt despite being far from a natural when it comes to MoneySaving, which hopefully shows you can sort things no matter how sucky the situation looks.
 To quote our Mental Health & Debt guide, no debt problems are unsolvable – it might not be easy or quick, but there's always a route.

-- You might be more appealing than you think.
+You might be more appealing than you think.
 I thought the size and cost of my debt, and possibly poor credit score, would mean credit card firms wouldn't want to touch me with the BT Tower.
 As it turned out, I shouldn't have doubted my attractiveness – I didn't have an application rejected once (although a couple of firms didn't offer me the 0% length or credit limit I applied for).

-- Something's better than nothing.
+Something's better than nothing.
 If you don't get the 0% period or credit limit you want, don't be perturbed.
 Shifting even some of your debt can make a biiiiiiiiiig difference.
 Like I said, I reduced the minimum payment on one card from £235/month to £24/month overnight, even though I couldn't transfer the whole balance.

-- Play your cards right.
+Play your cards right.
 Don't be afraid to then look around for another card to shift your remaining debt to.
 You can use an eligibility calculator to see what your chances of being accepted are without your credit score taking a kicking, so you've nothing to lose.

-- Don't hang about.
+Don't hang about.
 It took me more than three years to shift all my credit card debt to 0% interest, because I've the self-control of a puppy in a ball pit.
 While I'm obvs pleased to have done it, I'd have a lot more money to spend elsewhere now if I'd have done it over, say, three months.

 If you're feeling down and want to, you can call, email, text or visit the Samaritans – don't worry, it's totally confidential.
 You can call on 116 123, email jo@samaritans.org or find out about one-on-one help.
-For a full list of organisations which can offer free debt counselling, see our Debt help guide.
+For a full list of organisations that offer free debt counselling, see our Debt help guide.

 If you're struggling with mental health and debt issues, please download our free Mental Health & Debt guide.
 And for full info on how to shift existing card debt, see Balance transfer credit cards.